|

 Spring

 As a guest during branding you will be involved in one of the oldest of cowboy traditions, as it was done in the 19th century.
 You are welcome to participate in all of the get down and dirty work you would like to experience.
-The week also offers many hours of riding as you gather the herd to brand and return them to spring pastures.
+These weeks also offers many hours of riding as you gather the herd to brand and return them to spring pastures.

 Summer